Paulding Middle School: Athletics

 The athletic fields for the school are located 30-feet below the locker rooms across the busy East Branch Street.
-Students use a fenced pedestrian bridge and a steep stairway to reach the fields below.
+Students use a chain-link fenced pedestrian bridge and a steep stairway to reach the fields below.
 During the 2001–02 academic year, a track and more courts were added to the athletic fields.
 Before that, field sports were played on grassy lawns outlined with chalk.

 Paulding Middle School sponsors boys and girls basketball, cross country, track and field, and boys and girls volleyball.
 Additionally, the soccer club plays throughout the fall with both boys and girls teams.
 The faculty adviser, Mr. Calderon, volunteers his time, and the club receives quite a bit of community support.

 The non-profit 5 Cities Roller Kitties roller derby league holds practices and events on the Paulding basketball court.

 Destination ImagiNation

 The school participates in the annual Destination ImagiNation program.
 The February 2002 team (joint with Judkins Middle School) of Daniel Angel, Bryce Blue (Wassup Rockers), Zac Efron (High School Musical), Anthony Martin, Chris Reinacher, and Brogan Sterns won the Global Finals in the challenge "The Art of Improv, Middle Level".

 In February 2011, the "Extreme Makeover, Disaster Edition" (a joint team with Arroyo Grande High School) and "The Cavorting Beasties of Cyclical Proportions" (joint with Nipomo High School) earned perfect scores in the regional competition.
 They, along with "Your Average Lunatics" (a third team that scored well and was exclusively from Paulding), advanced to the state finals.
 At state, the teams placed 6th out of 6, 2nd out of 2, and 7th out of 14 respectively in their grade levels.
 The 2012 competition will be held on February 27 at AGHS.